WasdexeLee/DMS-CW2024/README.md

 - **Fixed EnemyPlane Penetration Bug**: Fixed EnemyPlane penetration triggering kill count +1 (Penetration of EnemyPlane was previously handled as an EnemyPlane kill)

+- **Fixed EnemyPlane Collision Bug**: Fixed EnemyPlane collision with UserPlane triggering kill count +1 (Collision of UserPlane and EnemyPlane was previously handled as an EnemyPlane kill)

 ## Additional Features

 - **NA**: NA